lsst/rtn-100/index.rst

 DFs currently used for DRP campaign testing are listed in Table 2, with estimates (to be updated) of cores, RAM, storage and possible fraction of a DRP that would be processed at each facility (to be updated).

-.. table:: Rubin DRP DFs
+xxx.. table:: Rubin DRP DFs

   +--+------+-------+---------+--------+-----------------+
   |DF| Site | cores | GB/core |Storage | Fraction of DRP |